 ZJA: a sustainable organization

-In order to make the CO2 emissions related to our activities measurable and improveable, we are working on certification on the CO2 performance ladder.
+In order to make the CO2 emissions related to our activities measurable and improveable, we are certificated on the CO2 performance ladder.
 This sustainability instrument helps companies and governments to reduce CO2 emissions, in five levels.
-Our goal is to achieve certification up to level 3 on the CO2 Performance Ladder by the end of 2023, where we will work on the emissions of our own organization and all projects.
+We are certificated on level 3 and will work on the emissions of our own organization and all projects.

 To this end, we have set the following reduction targets: